What this article covers:

 Set up your rules

 By default, Unito will sync all information between tools.
-If you want to change that, you can set up a rule in this tab.
+If you want to change that, you can set up a rule.

 Rules act as filters, sifting through all the information in your tool and picking out what you need synced to the other side.
 You could, for example, set up a rule to filter tasks with a certain status.
 This means that only tasks with that specific status will be affected by your flow.